Shot846/SimpleShieldMod/README.md

 It doesn't replace the player, it's all ACS Magic.

-Plays perfectly in GZDoom/Zdoom/Zandronum3 (Multiplayer Compatible)
+Plays perfectly in GZDoom/ZDoom ("Multiplayer" compatible)

+It's also compatible with Zandronum3, but you have to remove the MENUDEF to make it work.
+You can find a Zan version on my server.

 ## ToDo